simatic-ax/standardizer-tutorial-lib/doc/testing-framework.md

 - you know the test explorer and the `Run tests` button
 - you can execute tests within the IDE
 - you've knowledge about the command line based testing
+- you know, where you find something about test coverage

 ### The test explorer and executing tests

 In the tutorial, there are a couple predefined tests shipped they can be executed.